-- Solvency II assumptions are best estimate assumptions whereas IFRS assumptions have some margins for adverse deviation.

-Solvency II recognises all expected future profits on the balance sheet whereas under IFRS where the reserve is negative, i.e. for 'profitable' policies where the future income expected from the policy exceeds the expected expense outgo, then this negative reserve is set to zero for the purpose of calculating the technical provisions included within the financial statements.

-- There is no requirement to hold a risk margin within the financial statements.
+- Solvency II assumptions are best estimate assumptions whereas IFRS assumptions have some margins for adverse deviation. - Solvency II recognises all expected future profits on the balance sheet whereas under IFRS where the reserve is negative, i.e. for 'profitable' policies where the future income expect ed from the policy exceeds the expected expense outgo, then this negative reserve is set to zero for the purpose of calculating the technical provisions included within the financial statements. - There is no requirement to hold a risk margin within the financial statements. - The Solvency II results include some project related expenses that are expected to be incurred in 2020.